dedstrom611/spotified_job_search/README.md

 ![Home Page](images/recommender_home_page.png "Home Page")

+A depth of free form text information is available for each posted job.
 Suppose Natural Language Processing could be used to determine if jobs can be recommended based on their similarity of text entries from:

 1. Submitted job descriptions
 2. Submitted job titles